 - The best musicians are the ones who learned and practiced the most.
 It really is that simple.
 They are also the musicians who have the most fun with music.
 The better you get at guitar, the more fun it gets.
 A musician never stops learning.
 There is always more to discover, more chords to learn, more cool scales to explore.
 That is the beauty of learning music.

-- Mistakes is where your progress lies.
+- Mistakes are where your progress lies.
 People who hold back too much because they are afraid to make mistakes, also hold back their growth and progress.
 It is always the bold and courageous who get to live a full life with amazing life experiences.
 Same in the study of music: the student who focuses very hard on avoiding mistakes, is not learning half as much or half as quickly as the student who eagerly throws himself in the musical journey.

 I always liked the insight: “You don’t have to get it right, you just have to get it going.”

-This is very far reaching: in my long teaching career, I actually remember several people who contacted me to take lessons, but then decided that… “they wanted to become better first before taking lessons” 🙂 (Isn’t that kind a the point of taking lessons in the first place?)
+This is very far-reaching: in my long teaching career, I actually remember several people who contacted me to take lessons, but then decided that… “they wanted to become better first before taking lessons” 🙂 (Isn’t that kinda the point of taking lessons in the first place?)

 - Musicians model their favorite musicians all the time.
 This is part of how we develop our own style and of how we learn.

-One of the best ways to become a great songwriter, is by analyzing the songs of the greats, and tailor your songs to theirs.
+One of the best ways to become a great songwriter is by analyzing the songs of the greats, and tailor your songs to theirs.